OKMTask

 The task status.

-You administering the list of status values.
+You administer the list of status values.

 Yes.